 , Canute’s son by his first wife, was appointed regent in the north while Emma of Normandy was regent of Wessex.

 1035 (late December)

-Edward and his younger brother, Alfred, sailed to England after receiving an invitation to visit their mother.
+Edward and his younger brother, Alfred, sailed to England.
 Edward landed at Southampton and Alfred landed in Kent.
+It is thought that they had come to take the throne back for their family.
 Alfred was met by Earl Godwin

-who blinded him and sent him to Ely where he later died.
+who blinded him and sent him to the monastery at Ely where he later died.
 On hearing of his brother’s fate, Edward returned to Normandy.
-Emma claimed that the letter of invitation had been forged by Harold I.

-Edward’s mother, Emma was exiled from England by Harold I. She went to Bruges and met with her son, Harthacnut.
-Together they planned to invade England and remove Harold.
+Edward’s mother, Emma was exiled from England by Harold I and she went to Bruges.

 1040 (17th March)

-Harthacnut invited Edward to England where he was nominated as Harthacnut’s heir.
+Harthacnut invited Edward to England where he was nominated heir to the throne.

 1042 (8th June)

 King Harthacnut died and Edward became King of England.